lkloh/lkloh.github.io/_posts/2017-09-09-think-before-you-buy.markdown

-By the time I moved from Pennsylvania in grad school back to San Francisco in California for a new position, I had only two suitcases with me -- the same two suitcases I had brought with me seven years ago from Singapore during my initial move to college.
+By the time I moved from Pennsylvania in grad school back to San Francisco in California for a new position, I had only two suitcases with me -- the same two suitcases I had brought with me seven years ago during my initial move to college.
-Since I had booked temporary housing in Berkeley for six weeks to give me time to search for semi-permanent housing (a.k.a. a one-year lease) in San Francisco, I would have to move again in California.
+Since I had booked temporary housing in Berkeley for six weeks to give me time to search for somewhere I could sign a lease on in San Francisco, I would have to move again in California.
 To minimize the amount of effort required to move,
 I sold my furniture in Pittsburgh for next to nothing,